 TURN’s proposal is much more straight-forward, consisting of two elements.
-Fist, the current accounting practice of transferring over-collections from the TRA to the TCBA, but not under-collections would be eliminated.
+First, the current accounting practice of transferring over-collections from the TRA to the TCBA, but not under-collections would be eliminated.
 On a monthly basis, the balance in the TRA, whether under- or over- collected would be transferred.
 Second, in a similar fashion, the current accounting practice of tracking the cost and revenues associated with each UDC’s hydroelectric generation (and remaining fossil) assets in separate accounts, with a yearly transfer to the TCBA, would be eliminated.
 Instead, the balances in these accounts would be transferred to the TCBA on a monthly basis, whether the balance in any individual account reflects a monthly under-collection or over-collection.

 The effect of implementing TURN’s proposal would be monthly adjustments to the amount of transition recovery the UDCs have achieved to date.
 The transfer of under-collections from the TRA to the TCBA does not, as the UDCs argue, illegally create more transition costs.
 Rather such transfers merely reduce the current level of transition cost recovery.
 Such adjustments to transition cost recovery are clearly recognized and provided for under the statute.